 Mr. Fox is the author of 8 books.
 He is the owner of Fox Consulting.
 He is a respected trainer and speaker in the sales and marketing industry.
-He is also a graduate of the Harvard Business School.
+Jeff is also a graduate of the Harvard Business School.
 Visit his website to learn more about him.

 About the Book

-The book was published by Harchette Book Group in May 2003.
-It features 172 pages.
+How to Be a Marketing Superstar was published by Harchette Book Group in May 2003.
+It features 172-pages.
 The ASIN is B0055DYB0W.
 It is now an out of print book, but can be purchased on Amazon in Kindle format.
 As of December 2015 it has 26 reviews with a 4 of 5 star rating.

-In summary, “How to Be a Marketing Superstar” by Jeffrey J. Fox is a great book.
+In summary, How to Be a Marketing Superstar by Jeffrey J. Fox is a great book.
 Overall, I give it an 8 of 10 and consider it a must read for any network marketer, marketing employee, salesperson, or small business owner.

 What do you think?
 What was your favorite Jeffery J. Fox quote mentioned above?
 Leave a comment below to share your thoughts.
 I look forward to hearing from you.

 My Recommended Products & OpportunityIf you're looking for an amazing product line of health and wellness products (at discount store prices) and a lucrative opportunity that does business worldwide, consider today your lucky day!

 Our company has no auto-ships, no monthly purchasing requirements to earn, no overpriced products, no legs to balance, and no volume requirements.